 Lisa is Professor of Theatre and Performance.
 Her research explores: performance and culture, specifically notions of place and heritage in relation to performance; postcolonial theatre and drama; performative writing; and the performance traditions of minority cultures and communities, especially those that reside 'outside’ mainstream theatre structures.
 She is Co-Director, with Professor Ruth McElroy, of the Centre for Media and Culture in Small Nations.
 Current research: Lisa is lead investigator for Welsh and Khasi Cultural Dialogues: An Interdisciplinary Arts and Performance Project which explores the cultural and historical relationship of the people of Wales and the Khasi people of northeast India.
 This is a four-year project October 2015 – October 2019, and is funded by the Leverhulme Trust.

 Key areas: Art cinema and poetry film

 Current research: Wyn has just completed a poetry-film project he’s been developing with poet and colleague Professor Philip Gross.
 Flow & Frame comprises of a series of 2 mins x 13 short films, filmed on the banks of the River Taff, each one contemplating the ancient Greek philosopher, Heraclitus’s famous saying about how no-one steps into the same river twice.
 A shorter version of the film is being entered into the Zebra Poetry Film Festival, Berlin, 2014.

 Ruth McElroy is Professor of Creative Industries and Director of the Creative Industries Research Institute at the University of South Wales, which draws together more than 30 researchers working in art, broadcasting, drama, film, music, photography, and media studies.
 Ruth lectures in TV Studies, consumer cultures, and media audiences.
 She is also co-director, with Professor Lisa Lewis, of the Centre for the Study of Media and Culture in Small Nations.

 A professional musician since 1987, during which time I have co-written and/or performed on records selling over 10 million copies.
 I have also been lecturing in Higher Education since 2009, focusing on the area of Popular Music.
-I am currently in the final year of my doctoral research, which is concerned with the situated realities and practice of contemporary music-makers.
+I have completed my doctoral research, which is concerned with the situated realities and practice of contemporary music-makers.